remixtj/makemap.py/README.md

 ## Synopsis

-This very little python script works on a GPX file recorded with a GPS and builds an html page containing a map showing the path and an altimetric profile and data about the duration of the excursion.
+This very little python script works on a GPX file recorded with a GPS and builds an html page containing a map showing the path and an altimetric profile and data about the trop.
 If specified as parameter, uploads everything to an ftp site.

 ## License